Testing ChoiceScript Games Automatically

 • Quicktest: Instead of running the code at random, Quicktest attempts to test every #option in every *choice, and both sides of every *if statement.
 In order to do this quickly, Quicktest “cheats” by skipping lines that it has already tested.

-Both types of tests are necessary.
+All types of tests are necessary.
 Quicktest can find some bugs that Randomtest can’t find, and vice versa.
 Unfortunately, Quicktest can also find some “fake” bugs — problems with code style that could cause a problem, but don’t actually do any harm for actual players.
+And, of course, nothing can ever truly replace manual testing!

 Running the Tests

-On Windows, you can run the tests using the included randomtest.bat and quicktest.bat batch files.
+On Windows, you can run the tests by double-clicking on the included run-randomtest.bat and run-quicktest.bat files.
+(If Windows SmartScreen Defender gives you trouble, click More Info, Run Anyway.)

 If Quicktest passes, it will say “QUICKTEST PASSED” on the console.
-If not, it will print out a confusing error message!
-(Our apologies; the error message could really be much better.)
+If not, it will print out an error message.

 In this example, I added a broken line *oops on line 16 of a ChoiceScript file, and this is what it printed out.